Innoslate Scripting Guide

 Figure below shows the first decision point [Decide?
 (Asset #1)], where it starts with the standard probability script.
 Then we added the “globals.set” and “print” lines.

-For Asset #2’s OR script, then we get the global variable and use it instead of the probability to make the decision.
+instead of probability.
 We also added print statements to show it went down the correct path.

 The results for a yes decision are shown.